 As we learned when we talked about how dryer sheets worked, dryer sheets are coated with chemicals that get released when the sheet heats up.
 These chemicals make the clothing softer and release scents.

-However, these chemicals could irritate certain health conditions such as upper respiratory issues or irritate sensitive skin which is next on our list of cons.
+However, these harmful chemicals could irritate certain human health conditions such as upper respiratory issues or irritate sensitive skin which is next on our list of cons.

-As I just mentioned, the chemicals contained in dryer sheets can irritate those with sensitive skin or other skin issues which, in severe cases, can cause skin rashes.
+As I just mentioned, the softening agent contained in dryer sheets can irritate those with sensitive skin or other skin issues which, in severe cases, can cause skin rashes.

 If you or someone in your household has sensitive skin or reacts to dryer sheets, then now is an excellent time to explore some alternatives to dryer sheets.